material-components/material-components-flutter/docs/components/nav_drawer.md

 The `child` of the drawer can be a `ListView` or a `Container` wrapping a `ListView`.
 The children of the `ListView` can consist of a `DrawerHeader` and `ListTile`s.

-There is no explicit bottom drawer in Flutter.

-To create a bottom drawer in Flutter, `showModalBottomSheet` can be used with a menu icon within a `BottomAppBar` in the `bottomNavigationBar` slot in the `Scaffold`.

-There is no explicit standard drawer in Flutter.
+There are no explicit bottom or standard drawers in Flutter.
+See the [Types]((#types) section for instructions to generate these drawer types specified in the [Material navigation drawer spec](https://material.io/components/navigation-drawer)

-To create a standard drawer in Flutter, create a `Row` with 2 children: a `Container` and a `Scaffold`, with the `Container` acting as the drawer.

 ### Making navigation drawers accessible